B4dWo1f/RUN/README.md

 - [ ] Optimize plots (no replot terrain, or frontiers)
 - [ ] Update matplotlib version to fix heights axis
 - [ ] zoom for post-process
+- [ ] Improve Colormap to highlight differences in small regions while keeping the blue-green-yellow-red scale of difficulty
 - [ ] Add option to discard first N wrfout files
 - [ ] Old computer for testing
 - [ ] Web design & repo